itsKarad/Simple-Ratings-App/README.md

 # Gumroad Coding Question

-This is a submission by [Aditya Karad](https://twitter.com/itsKarad) for Gumroad’s [coding challenge](https://www.notion.so/Coding-challenge-f7aa85150edd41eeb3537aae4632619f).
+This is a submission by [Aditya Karad](https://twitter.com/itsKarad) for this [coding challenge](https://www.notion.so/Coding-challenge-f7aa85150edd41eeb3537aae4632619f).

 ## Live Demo
 https://gumroad-challenge-karad.web.app